Living up to its name the Natura Beach is a hotel with a strong environmental ethos:

 Energy conservation and recycling:

 A solar panel system ensures that for most of the year no fuel at all is used for heating the water.
-Our photovoltaic system covers a considerable amount of our everyday electricity needs.
+Our photovoltaic systems covers a considerable amount of our everyday electricity needs.
 Our eight swimming pools are cleaned and filtered with the use of green solar energy.
 Economy light bulbs are used in all rooms and common areas.
 The air-conditioning units will go off when the glass doors to the balcony or terrace are not well shut, avoiding wasteful use.
-Air-conditioning and all lighting in the bedrooms will also go off when the key holder is removed from the slot when the guest is away.
+Air-conditioning and all lighting in the bedrooms will also go off when the key holder or the card is removed from the slot when the guest is away.

 Reuse and recycling are priorities of the Hotel.
 Huge amounts of organic matter is composted and used in our organic vegetable gardens.
 Paper, metal, glass and plastic are all recycled.

-Our beach was always a breeding ground for Sea Turtles (both the Careta Careta and the Chelonia Mitas).
+Our beach was always a breeding ground for Sea Turtles (both the Careta careta and the Chelonia mitas).
 Because of this, we take measures such as avoiding bright lights, excessive watersports on our beach, etc. Turtle nests are monitored and protected.
 In fact, the numbers are going up every year.

 Occasional lectures on the nature of Cyprus and guided walks to the Akamas Peninsula Nature Reserve are organized by the hotel and are free to all guests. of Natura.